ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. _mav_cmd_nav_land:

+[site wiki="copter,plane"]

 MAV_CMD_NAV_LAND
 ----------------

 Supported by: Copter, Plane (not Rover).

 Land the vehicle at the current or a specified location.
+[/site]
 [site wiki="copter"]

 Copter
 ~~~~~~

-The copter will land at it's current location or at the lat/lon
+The copter will land at it's current location or proceed at current altitude to the lat/lon
-coordinates provided (if non-zero).
+coordinates provided (if non-zero) and land.
 This is the mission equivalent of
 the :ref:`LAND flight mode <copter:land-mode>`.

 The motors will not stop on their own: you must exit AUTO mode to cut
 the engines.

-#HW TODO / Questions - LAND in the "Creating a mission with waypoints
-doc" states : "If you have Sonar, the craft will stop holding position
-at 3 meters and drop straight down."
-Is that true, and what does it
-mean?

 **Command parameters**